 - Red, Irritated, Swollen, or Bleeding Gums

-Another way you can help prevent plaque and tarter from accumulating in your pet’s mouth is through a special diet.
+Another way you can help prevent plaque and tarter from accumulating in your pet????????s mouth is through a special diet.
 Dry food is generally better than canned for tooth health.
-However, you’ll get the best results with specially formulated foods that have been proven effective in combating plaque and tartar buildup.
-Your veterinarian will be able to assess your pet’s health and recommend which specific diet would be most beneficial for him or her.
+However, you????????ll get the best results with specially formulated foods that have been proven effective in combating plaque and tartar buildup.
+Also available are special treats, and food and water additives that can help combat the development of bacteria in your pet's mouth.
+Your veterinarian will be able to assess your pet????????s health and recommend which specific diet would be most beneficial for him or her.